dinaAbdelrahman/Optimize_ML_pipeline_Azure/README.md

 <br>
 In this notebook, I am going to run experiment on microsoft azure studio in 2 different methods:<br>
 * LogisticRegression + hyperdive: algorithm to predict the marketing response of the customer, the parameters of the algorithm itself will be selected from a pool of values aiming on increasing the model accuracy.
 This is acheived by running a hyperdrive to select the parameters using a grid search of random selection.
 I used the hyperdrive to optimize the selection of c and max_iter<br>
-* AutoMl: to automate the whole process inclusding features selection, dataset featurization, cross validation and model selection and running
+* AutoMl: to automate the whole process inclusding features selection, dataset featurization, cross validation and model selection and running<br>

 **Results Summary:**<br>
 I have evaluated both strategies based on the model accuracy:
 * LogisticRegression + hyperdive: the best model accuracy acheived was 91.58%
-* AutoMl: the best model accuracy acheived was 91.68% which is slightly higher than the hyperdrive results
+* AutoMl: the best model accuracy acheived was 91.68% which is slightly higher than the hyperdrive results <br>

 Further information will be provided below in each startegy. <br>